User Personas for Privacy and Security

 Takeaway: When making and using user personas for security, it is best to ensure you are highly specific to different populations’ concerns.

 Who needs apps for their security and privacy, and why?
 When developing apps, it’s useful to clarify and specify distinct user groups with different characteristics and needs.
 A common way to make these needs distinct and tangible is to develop personas: profiles of hypothetical users which summarize a body of data about those users.

 The Open Internet Tools Project’s Secure User Practices program has developed the personas below in conjunction with other organizations and individuals concerned with digital rights.
 These personas make vivid the needs of journalists, activists, LGBTQI populations, domestic violence survivors, NGO workers, residents of war-torn regions, and others who may have specific needs for tools which protect their privacy, security, and ability to access the Internet.
 Comments on these personas can be added to this Google document, where you can also download the entire slide deck.
+(This version may also provide a more manageable version of the images below to those who use screen readers.)
 We welcome feedback, additional suggestions for personas, and sharing and making use of these personas as they may help you in developing new applications!